polotno-project/polotno-site/docs/config.md

 **If you are working on a translation for any language or just changing default labels, please share your results with anton@polotno.dev or on [discord](https://discord.gg/W2VeKgsr9J).
 It will help to make better defaults for UI and to make ready-to-use translations.
 Thanks.**

-### How to change Upload behavior?
+### How to change image upload behavior?

 The default [SidePanel Component](/docs/side-panel) has `Upload` tab to import local images into the project.
 By default `polotno` just converting local file into base64 string.
 Resulted URL strings are using for `image` elements.
-Using base64 string may produce project with a large size, since images will be fully encoded inside JSON.
+Using base64 string may produce projects with a large size, since images will be fully encoded inside JSON.

 If you want to upload local images to your server you can do this: